inex/ixp-manager-docs-md/docs/features/irrdb.md

 php artisan irrdb:update-asn-db
 ```

 So long as your bgpq3 path is set as above and is executable, the [task scheduler](cronjobs.md) will take care of updating your local IRRDB a number of times a day.
+If any member's IRRDB entries fails to update, an alert email will be sent to the configured `IDENTITY_ALERTS_EMAIL` address.

 When running the commands manually, there are four levels of verbosity:

-1. `--quiet`: no output unless there's an error / issue (used by the task scheduler).
+1. default: no output unless there's an error / issue (used by the task scheduler).
-2. no option: simple stats on each customer's update results.
+2. `-v`: simple stats on each customer's update results.
 3. `-vv`: include per customer and overall timings (database, processing and network).
 4. `-vvv` (debug): show prefixes/ASNs added remove also.